The importance of creating period products for every body

 Even with a high cervix, you can still use Flex Disc with success.
 The most important thing to remember is that you want the disc to fully cover the cervix, wherever that may be for your anatomy.
 For removal, just remember to relax and bear down with your pelvic floor muscles to help move the disc closer to the vaginal opening so you can reach it easily.

 With a low cervix, the trick is making sure the disc is pushed all the way back into the posterior fornix and that the front rim is tucked securely up behind your pubic bone.
 Want more tips and tricks?
-Text or call (800) 931-0882, email firstname.lastname@example.org, or get in touch via the chat button on our homepage.
+Text (800) 931-0882, email firstname.lastname@example.org, or get in touch via the chat button on our homepage.